 26. How to find the database version?

 For numerical columns in database tables, a sequence produces a serial list of unique numbers.
-For data where we want to insert data in a systematic way, we may use the sequence on columns.
+We may use the sequence on columns for data where we want to insert data systematically.

 28. What is the definition of the table in Oracle?